k5iogura/YOLOv2-chainer/README.md

 And confirm the differences btn ./yolov2.py and ./yolov2_orig.py.
 Using ./yolov2.py as sample, you can continue bellow sections.

-## Generate from npz correspoding to ./yolov2_orig.py to npz corresponding to ./yolov2.py
+## Generate npz model file corresponding to ./yolov2.py from npz correspoding to ./yolov2_orig.py

     $ python3 npz2npz4custom_load.py yolov2_darknet.model yolov2_darknetNoBias.npz
     $ ls *.npz